BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 .. |image1| image:: media/SingleCellAnalysis/ImageProcessing12.png
    :width: 5.72982in
    :height: 3.08774in
-.. |A screenshot of a computer Description automatically generated| image:: media/SingleCellAnalysis/SCAnalysis1.png
+.. |image2| image:: media/SingleCellAnalysis/SCAnalysis1.png
    :width: 4.93942in
    :height: 3.44809in
-.. |image2| image:: media/SingleCellAnalysis/SCAnalysis2.png
+.. |image3| image:: media/SingleCellAnalysis/SCAnalysis2.png
    :width: 5.8578in
    :height: 3.42096in
-.. |image3| image:: media/SingleCellAnalysis/SCAnalysis3.png
+.. |image4| image:: media/SingleCellAnalysis/SCAnalysis3.png
    :width: 6.5in
    :height: 3.74097in
-.. |image4| image:: media/SingleCellAnalysis/SCAnalysis4.png
+.. |image5| image:: media/SingleCellAnalysis/SCAnalysis4.png
    :width: 6.17833in
    :height: 4.10766in
-.. |image5| image:: media/SingleCellAnalysis/SCAnalysis5.png
+.. |image6| image:: media/SingleCellAnalysis/SCAnalysis5.png
    :width: 6.46445in
    :height: 3.52506in
-.. |A graph of numbers and lines Description automatically generated with medium confidence| image:: media/SingleCellAnalysis/SCAnalysis6.png
+.. |image7| image:: media/SingleCellAnalysis/SCAnalysis6.png
    :width: 5.16711in
    :height: 4.02535in
-.. |A screenshot of a computer program Description automatically generated| image:: media/SingleCellAnalysis/SCAnalysis7.png
+.. |image8| image:: media/SingleCellAnalysis/SCAnalysis7.png
    :width: 6.5in
    :height: 2.88819in
-.. |A group of graphs showing different colored lines Description automatically generated with medium confidence| image:: media/SingleCellAnalysis/SCAnalysis8.png
+.. |image9| image:: media/SingleCellAnalysis/SCAnalysis8.png
    :width: 6.5in
    :height: 3.00556in
-.. |image6| image:: media/SingleCellAnalysis/SCAnalysis9.png
+.. |image10| image:: media/SingleCellAnalysis/SCAnalysis9.png
    :width: 6.5in
    :height: 3.63889in
-.. |image7| image:: media/SingleCellAnalysis/SCAnalysis10.png
+.. |image11| image:: media/SingleCellAnalysis/SCAnalysis10.png
    :width: 5.91061in
    :height: 3.19463in
-.. |A screenshot of a computer generated image Description automatically generated| image:: media/SingleCellAnalysis/SCAnalysis11.png
+.. |image12| image:: media/SingleCellAnalysis/SCAnalysis11.png
    :width: 6.60215in
    :height: 4.81759in
-.. |A screenshot of a graph Description automatically generated| image:: media/SingleCellAnalysis/SCAnalysis12.png
+.. |image13| image:: media/SingleCellAnalysis/SCAnalysis12.png
    :width: 6.43071in
    :height: 3.98653in
-.. |A screenshot of a computer screen Description automatically generated| image:: media/SingleCellAnalysis/SCAnalysis13.png
+.. |image14| image:: media/SingleCellAnalysis/SCAnalysis13.png
    :width: 6.5in
    :height: 3.83958in
-.. |image8| image:: media/SingleCellAnalysis/SCAnalysis14.png
+.. |image15| image:: media/SingleCellAnalysis/SCAnalysis14.png
    :width: 6.34909in
    :height: 3.41263in
-.. |image9| image:: media/SingleCellAnalysis/SCAnalysis15.png
+.. |image16| image:: media/SingleCellAnalysis/SCAnalysis15.png
    :width: 6.28597in
    :height: 3.54272in
-.. |image10| image:: media/SingleCellAnalysis/SCAnalysis16.png
+.. |image17| image:: media/SingleCellAnalysis/SCAnalysis16.png
    :width: 6.5in
    :height: 3.63056in
-.. |image11| image:: media/SingleCellAnalysis/SCAnalysis17.png
+.. |image18| image:: media/SingleCellAnalysis/SCAnalysis17.png
    :width: 6.5in
    :height: 2.6in
-.. |image12| image:: media/SingleCellAnalysis/SCAnalysis18.png
+.. |image19| image:: media/SingleCellAnalysis/SCAnalysis18.png
    :width: 6.5in
    :height: 4.45903in
-.. |image13| image:: media/SingleCellAnalysis/SCAnalysis19.png
+.. |image20| image:: media/SingleCellAnalysis/SCAnalysis19.png
    :width: 6.5in
    :height: 4.41806in
-.. |image14| image:: media/SingleCellAnalysis/SCAnalysis20.png
+.. |image21| image:: media/SingleCellAnalysis/SCAnalysis20.png
    :width: 6.5in
    :height: 3.99653in